-Hawthorne Animal Hospital is one of the top cancer hospitals for pets in St. Louis and a leading referral clinic in the Metro East.
+Hawthorne Animal Hospital is one of the leading cancer treatment clinics in the Metro East.
 Because of our expertise in chemotherapy and oncology, veterinarians from across the region trust us as their preferred partner in treating cancer cases they see in their own clinics.
 Our goal is to ensure that every pet that comes through our doors has a fighting chance at life.

 Whether your pet is diagnosed at Hawthorne or at another pet hospital, our chemotherapy team will work with your veterinarian to develop a comprehensive treatment plan and lay out what you can expect throughout the process.
 Depending on the diagnosis, progression of the disease, and area of the body where the cancer is found, chemotherapy may be the sole form of treatment or used in combination with surgery.

 Chemotherapy is administered by our team either orally or intravenously in our AAHA-compliant chemotherapy room.
 The most common cancers we treat with medication include, but are not limited to: